emmanuel-pastor/gas-smart-sensor/README.md

-# gas-smart-sensor
+# Smart Gas Sensor
-School Project : A smart gas sensor using nano particles
+A smart gas sensor using nano particles